2000 – 2010

 Volgograd, South Russia

-2003 Volgograd mega city campaign.
+The Volgograd Mega City Campaign.
 New Life Pastor Aleksey Rudenky’s congregation planted 20 home church groups as a result of the campaign.
 Together with Campus Crusade Canada, 500 local believers were trained as counsellors for the campaign.

 Cardiologist Turns Pastor